Largest acylindrical actions and stability in hierarchically hyperbolic groups: Altering the hierarchically hyperbolic structure

 \subsection{A new hierarchically hyperbolic structure}

-In this section we describe a new hierarchically hyperbolic structure on hierarchically hyperbolic spaces with the bounded domain dichotomy and clean containers.
+In this section we describe a new hierarchically hyperbolic structure on hierarchically hyperbolic spaces with the bounded domain dichotomy.
 We first describe the hyperbolic spaces that will be part of the new structure.

 Let $(\cuco X, \mathfrak S)$ be a hierarchically hyperbolic space with the $M$--bounded domain dichotomy.
 Recall that we define $\mathfrak S^{M} \subset \mathfrak S$ to be the set of $U\in\mathfrak S$ such that there exists $U\nest V$ with $\diam(\fontact V)>M$ for which there exists a $W \in \mathfrak S_V^{\orth}$ satisfying $\diam(\fontact W) > M$.
 For each $U \in \mathfrak S$, define $\mathfrak S^M_{U} \subset \mathfrak S_U$ similarly.